johnnynguyen2104/VehicleTrackingAPI/README.md

 ### Improvements
 There are many improvement for this project following below:

-+ Creating more unit test for this project.
++ Creating unit test for the project.

-+ Implementing a function to create a statement for each account as a snapshot.
++ Do APIs document with Swagger or OpenAPI.

 + Adding more document for all the layers.

-+ Completely seperate DbContext out of Application Layer & Api.

-+ Implement Authentication.
++ Improving the role base authorization more flexible.

 + Creating appsetting.json file for some environments (STAG, PROD, etc...).